t4corun/zmk-config/readme.md

 ## Features

-My keymap is designed with SQL and Powershell in mind.
+My keymap is inspired by Miryoku and designed with SQL and Powershell in mind.
 It features:

 - Dongle support
-- Minimal configuration.
-Leverage the documented defaults when possible
 - Timerless homerow mods
 - Macros for bracket symbols
+- Enables Dongle RGB LED to show wireless connectivity and battery status

 ## Learnings